RL4LMT/Breaking-down-Helpfulness/README.md

 In this repository you will find the data and code used in our work about Breaking down Helpfulness for LLMs:

 - [`data`](https://github.com/RL4LMT/Breaking-down-Helpfulness/tree/main/data) contains different splits of the `dolly-databricks-15k` dataset used in the study, together with our own IDs*.
-- [`annotation`](https://github.com/RL4LMT/Breaking-down-Helpfulness/tree/main/annotation) contains the annotated data (CSV) used for the study, mapped through our IDs.
+- [`annotation`](https://github.com/RL4LMT/Breaking-down-Helpfulness/tree/main/annotation) contains the annotated data (CSV) used for the study, mapped through our IDs, and the annotation guidelines.
 - [`code`](https://github.com/RL4LMT/Breaking-down-Helpfulness/tree/main/code) contains the R functions used for the statistical analysis and plots, the code for LLM inference, the code to calculate inter-annotator agreement, as well as some data wrangling scripts.
 - [`figures`](https://github.com/RL4LMT/Breaking-down-Helpfulness/tree/main/figures) contains the R-generated PDFs with the plots, and PNG files where those figures were further edited.